 Allocate Storage Based on Log Type

-For each log type you’re storing in Cortex Data Lake, you must set the log storage quota (the amount of storage you want to allocate for each log type).
-By default, when you add a new log source, quota is not allocated for the log types that belong to this source.
+To store logs in Cortex Data Lake, you must set the log storage quota (the amount of storage allocated for each log type).
+Some log sources, like Cortex XDR, automatically allocate storage at activation.
+Other sources require you to set quota before Cortex Data Lake will store their logs.
+After you activate a new app or service that sends data to Cortex Data Lake, check that the quota manager has storage allocated for it.
 Until you configure the log storage quota, logs are not saved in Cortex Data Lake.

 - Applyyour changes.